Rafanik/Programming_in_C_and_Cpp/README.md

 # ProjectsPW
-Projects done as part of University Subjects - "Programming in C and C++" Descriptions of the projects in Wiki Section
+Projects done as part of University Subjects - "Programming in C and C++".

+Descriptions of the projects in Wiki Section.